 During the growth period it became evident that for a correct interpretation of growth, development and uptake of minerals, the loss by leaf fall could not be ignored.
 In a number of plots it was estimated that from about the middle of July until the end of the growth period, an average of three leaves were lost per fortnight.
-Because 21 leaves died off during the growth period, 4100 kg dry matter per ha and 3.2 m2 leaf area $\cdot m^{-2}$ soil area were lost at a low nitrogen supply.
-With high nitrogen application, these data were 4600 kg dry matter per ha and 3.9 m2 leaf area $\cdot m^{-2}$.
+Because 21 leaves died off during the growth period, 4100 kg dry matter per ha and 3.2 m leaf area·m-2 soil area were lost at a low nitrogen supply.
+With high nitrogen application, these data were 4600 kg dry matter per ha and 3.9 m leaf area·m-2.
 The loss of minerals by leaf fall was especially high for those elements that were accumulated or retained in the oldest leaves.
 Losses of 90-140 kg nitrogen per ha, 80-105 kg potassium per ha and 5-13 kg phosphorus (H2PO4) per ha were calculated.
 Because these mineral losses are returned to the soil, they have little effect on soil fertility.
 In a study about a crop's growth, development and chemical composition, however, it is necessary to include these losses.

 By adding up these losses to the measured production and uptake, a production pattern was found that deviated from the one mentioned in literature.
 In this experiment sugar-beet with sufficient nitrogen showed only two phases of development.
 In the first phase, most of the dry matter produced was used for enlarging the shoot; in the second phase most was used for the beet.
 More dry matter was used in the beet of a crop with nitrogen shortage than of a crop well fertilized with nitrogen.
 Moreover, in the crop with nitrogen shortage a third phase could be distinguished.
 The moment at which this third phase started was probably related to the moment of nitrogen shortage.
 In this third phase, no increase in sugar-free dry matter was found in the beet, whereas there was an increase in amount of sugar.
-The dry matter, used to maintain and increase the shoot material, was within each phase distributed over laminae and petioles with no dependence on the nitrogen and organic anions (C-A)per unit dry matter produced was also constant within a phase.
+The dry matter, used to maintain and increase the shoot material, was within each phase distributed over laminae and petioles with no dependence on the nitrogen dressings.
+The uptake of cations and anions and the production of organic nitrogen and organic anions (C-A) per unit dry matter produced was also constant within a phase.
 However, differences between treatments with high and low nitrogen dressings were found.